mongodb/genny/Nodes.md

    node.
    * _op_ : the operation.
 Or if not set will look for operation fields at the top level of the node definition.
-2. forN: This node wraps a node.
-It executes the underlying node N times.
-It ignores the child nodes next node, and does not execute it.
+2. ForN: This node wraps a node.
+It executes the underlying node N times and continues through it's child nodes until it reaches a Finish node.
    * _N_: number of times to execute the node
-   * _node_: The node to execute multiple times.
+   * _node_: The name of the node to execute multiple times.
 Note this can be a workload node.
 3. randomChoice: This node has a map of other nodes and weights (converted to probabilities) in the _next_ subdocument.
 It uses the